bacalhau-project/bacalhau/docs/next-steps/networking.md

 The required networking can be specified using the `--network` flag.
 For `http` networking, the required domains can be specified using the `--domain` flag, multiple times for as many domains as required.
 Specifying a domain starting with a `.` means that all sub-domains will be included.
 For example, specifying `.example.com` will cover `some.thing.example.com` as well as `example.com`.

 :::caution
-Bacalhau jobs are explicitly prevented from starting other Bacalhau jobs, even if a Bacalhau requestor node is specified on the HTTP allowlist.
+Bacalhau jobs are explicitly prevented from starting other Bacalhau jobs, even if a Bacalhau requester node is specified on the HTTP allowlist.
 :::

 ## Support for networked jobs on the public network